Dantali0n/OpenCSD/README.md

 _IS_DEPLOYED_.
 This parameter is used as the Cmake project is both used to compile QEMU and configure it as well as compile binaries to run inside QEMU.
 As a results, the CMake project needs to be able to identify if it is being executed outside of QEMU or not.
 This is what _IS_DEPLOYED_ facilitates.
-The user typically **does not** have to interact with this.
-This is because the CMake project will automatically be deployed into QEMU and reconfigured, if CMake is being run with _IS_DEPLOYED_ off.
-However, it is of course still important to understand when to use this parameter if changes are made to the CMake source files.
+Particularly, _IS_DEPLOYED_ prevents the compilation of QEMU from source.

 #### Running & Debugging